Samsung heir appears at court for his bribery trial

 The Supreme Court said the appeals court erred in not recognizing the horses as bribes given by Samsung to win favors, raising the possibility of Lee returning to jail.

-Lee, vice chairman of the group's flagship company Samsung Electronics, has already served one year of detention but walked free last year after the appellate court halved a lower court's five-year jail sentence and suspended it for three years.
+Lee, vice chairman of the group's flagship company Samsung Electronics Co , has already served one year of detention but walked free last year after the appellate court halved a lower court's five-year jail sentence and suspended it for three years.

 The trial comes as current South Korean President Moon Jae-in seeks help from big business leaders to resuscitate a fragile economy.
 Data on Thursday showed South Korean economic growth slowed more than expected in the third quarter.